 Only dentists who have completed an advanced education program accredited by the Commission on Dental Accreditation (CODA) that provides training in deep sedation and general anesthesia are considered educationally qualified for deep sedation and general anesthesia privileges.
 A dentist who wishes to administer general anesthesia or sedation in the dental office should be familiar with the ADA Guidelines for the Use of Sedation and General Anesthesia by Dentists and the requirements of the Administrative Code 20-02-01-05.
 Effective July 1, 2022, a temporary permit is no longer issued.

 A dentist must complete and submit the permit application and fee.
 The Anesthesia Committee reviews the application.
 The applicant must schedule a site evaluation which must be completed successfully before a permit is granted.
 If the general dentist is utilizing a host dentist or CRNA , the host dentist or CRNA must be present for the site evaluation.
 An evaluation fee is payable directly to the site evaluator.
 The Anesthesia Committee will notify the permit applicant once the site evaluation has been reviewed.
-If you have questions after you have reviewed the permit application or site evaluation forms, please contact the Board.
+If you have questions after you have reviewed the permit application or site evaluation forms, please contact the Board's executive director.

 Renewal of Permit

 - Both the sedation permit and the site evaluation are subject to expiration and renewal.